-The mission of the UNK conduct program is to develop civic-minded students by holding individuals accountable for their behavior, to educate them about the consequences of their actions, and to protect the University’s faculty, staff, students, and property.
+The UNK conduct program develops civic-minded students by holding individuals accountable for their behavior, educates them about the consequences of their actions, and protects the university’s faculty, staff, students and property.

-The Office of Student Life, in partnership with the Division of Student Affairs, coordinates the student conduct process at the University of Nebraska – Kearney.
-This includes consulting with faculty and staff on matters of student behavior (including classroom disruption and academic integrity) updating the University Rules of Conduct, maintaining the conduct records database, training and advising conduct and appeals board members (faculty, staff and students), coordinating alcohol education seminars, responding to conduct records inquiries, and ensuring compliance with applicable laws.
+The Conduct Officer coordinates the student conduct process at UNK.
+This includes consulting with faculty and staff on matters of student behavior, including classroom disruption and academic integrity; updating the University Rules of Conduct, maintaining the conduct records database, training and advising conduct and appeals board members, coordinating education seminars, responding to conduct records inquiries, and ensuring compliance with applicable laws.

 We help students to:

 - Know how to bring their behavior into compliance with the community standards.